hetalang/heta-specifications/compilation.md

-# Heta transformation workflow
+# Compilation steps

 Heta code is transformed by the following steps:

-1. **Parsing.** Heta language [code](syntax) from text files is translated to the      collection of [Modules](modules).
+1. **Parsing.** **Heta language code** from text files is translated to the      collection of [Modules](modules).

-    Parsing starts from single *index* file, than other files is added recursively  based on `#import` actions.
+    Parsing starts from single *index* file (it can have any name), then other files are added recursively based on `#import` actions.
 Each file represents one module.

-    Syntax checking can be performed on this step.
+    The errors that happend at the stage will be of type `ParsingError`.

-1. **Modules integration.** Collection of modules are combined into single list (sequence) of [Actions](actions) (array-like format).

-    Modules must not have circular references.
+1. **Modules integration.** Collection of modules are combined into a single structure **queue** which is sequence of queries for platform storage based on [Actions](actions).
+The modules must not have circular references.

-1. **Translation.** Actions are translated sequentially to form [declarative Heta](heta-declarative) structures (dictionary-like format).
+    The errors that happend at the stage will be of type `ModuleError`.

+1. **Translation.** Queue is translated sequentially to create diclarative Heta structure (key-value format).
+The keys are the indexes of components, values is the components.
+The properties must satisfy the requirements for its classes.

+    The errors that happend at the stage will be of types `QueueError`, `ValidationError`.

 1. **Binding.** Binding Heta components based on internal cross references.

-    Check references.
-Check required properties.
+Checking references.
+Checking required properties.

+    The errors that happend at the stage will be of types `BindingError`.

+1. **Other steps.** The next steps depends on components in storage and setting of Heta-based builder.
+For example it is expected that `_Export` classes induce the creation of code for export.

 ## Example

-Structures in example are shown in JSON notation.
+Structures in example are shown in Heta and JSON notation.

-**Step 1.
-Heta code**
+**Structure 1.
+Heta language code**

 file: `index.heta`
 ```heta